-By using multiple indicators, South Dakota's School Performance Index presents a mutli-dimensional picture of a school's performance.
+By using multiple indicators, South Dakota's School Performance Index presents a multi-dimensional picture of a school's performance.
 Schools must look at assessment data, subset data, growth data, attendance or college and career readiness data, staff performance, and school climate individually as well as part of the bigger picture.
 This look through a variety of lenses can help all schools to gain a better understanding of the factors influencing student success.

-The movement to a minimum N of 10 and a single subset group consisting of those subgroups that have historically experienced achievement gaps will require more South Dakota schools to be studying the performance of their subgroups and identifying strategies to assist students in those groups.
-With its five-year cycle, the proposed model also fosters continuous and ongoing improvement.
-Under this plan, SD DOE would reset AMO goals and targets every five years (after an initial reset in 2014-15 when the new state assessment is available).
-As schools are able to use the data presented in the School Performance Index in a meaningful way, the expected outcome is an overall improvement in scores statewide.
+The movement to a minimum N of 10 and a single overarching GAP group, consisting of those subgroups that have historically experienced achievement gaps, will require more South Dakota schools to be studying the performance of their subgroups and identifying strategies to assist students in those groups.
+(SD DOE will continue to report progress toward AMOs for all ESEA subgroups, with the addition of the GAP and Non-GAP groups.)

+With its six-year cycle, the proposed model also fosters continuous and ongoing improvement.
+Under this plan, SD DOE would reset AMO goals and targets every six years (after an initial reset in 2014-15 when the new state assessment is available).
+As schools are able to use the data presented in the School Performance Index, as well as the subgroup data, in a meaningful way, the expected outcome is an overall improvement in scores statewide.

 Finally, South Dakota's commitment to the professional development of its teachers and principals is a key component in increasing the quality of instruction for all students.
 The state's governor has laid out several proposals related to education reform during the current legislative session -- one of them being a common evaluation system, with four levels of performance, for all teachers and principals.
 The governor's proposed budget also calls for \$8.4 million to be used for training teachers in key areas such as Common Core State Standards, and training administrators in evidence-based evaluation.
+NOTE: Since submitting this application, the Governor's proposals have been passed by the South Dakota Legislature.